 The hot roof is not how it sounds, instead, it is a different type of ceiling in which there is no prerequisite of ventilation as the attachment of insulation is done directly with the sheathing of the roof.

 The vital motive behind the construction of a cathedral ceiling insulation is to ensure a completely sealed roof assembly.
-Such kind of construction can be achieved by the following two options, mentioned below:
+Such kind of construction can achieve by the following two options, mentioned below:

 - Vented Batt Insulation.